Travel guide

 HT Eronet Mostar and Herzegovina 4G / LTE

-Between the three, they cover practically all the areas a traveler would visit: Sarajevo's Old Town (Baščaršija), Mostar's Stari Most bridge, the Međugorje complex, and the roads to Croatia and Montenegro.
+Between the three, they cover almost all the areas a traveler would visit: the old town of Sarajevo (Baščaršija), the Stari Most bridge in Mostar, the Međugorje complex, and the roads to Croatia and Montenegro.
 A data eSIM connects to the network with the best signal at each point, so you don't have to worry about which company to choose.
-The capital, Sarajevo, and tourist hubs have stable 4G; in remote valleys like Sutjeska, speeds may be more modest.
+The capital, Sarajevo, and tourist hubs have stable 4G; in remote valleys like Sutjeska, the signal may drop to 3G, which is normal for a country with such varied terrain.

 How many GB you need depending on your trip

-Consumption depends on your use, but Bosnia is a destination where you'll mostly use maps, messaging, and some social media.
+Consumption depends on your usage, but Bosnia is a destination where you'll mainly use maps, messaging, and some social media.
 This table gives you a realistic reference:

 Sarajevo getaway 3-4 days 1-3 GB